How To Choose The Best Face Mask

 Elastomeric Respirator masks are large, full- or partial-face masks with removable filter elements designed to be reusable.
 These are more common for firemen, coal miners, professional woodworkers or machinists.

-Incubating from Kickstarter with over $400,000 pledges, the B2 Mask price is north of $40 each with two disposable filters.
-It is designed to comply with NIOSH N99 standards per 42 CFR Part 84, but the B2 Mask has not yet gone through the regulatory approval process with either FDA or NIOSH.
+Incubating from Kickstarter with $500,000 pledges, the B2 Mask price is north of $40 each including two disposable filters.
+It is designed to comply with NIOSH N99 standards per 42 CFR Part 84, but to date, the B2 Mask has not yet received regulatory approval with either FDA or NIOSH.
 During normal use, the B2 filters offer 40–50 hours of protection before filtration efficiency starts to drop.

 - Low use (occasional use while going out in public): Change every 2–3 weeks